imr-framework/minTE/CONTRIBUTING.md

 # Contributing to minTE
 :thumbsup: :tada: First, thanks for contributing! :thumbsup: :tada:

-The following is a set of guidelines for contributing to Virtual Scanner.
+The following is a set of guidelines for contributing to the minTE repository.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Table of contents
 1. [Contributing](#contributing-to-the-software)